arcado10/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-This Jupyter notebook will be used for the capstone
+This Jupyter notebook is be used for the capstone